AmbitiousCity/website-source/content/articles/_completed/q-is-building-high-the-only-way-to-achieve-density/q-is-building-high-the-only-way-to-achieve-density.rst

 :category: Question
 :subcategory:
 :tags: Density
-:summary: Density has advantages for cities including compactness and reduced services costs.
-Usually, cities address density concerns is by building high.
+:summary: Density has advantages for cities including compactness and reduced service costs.
+Usually, cities address density concerns by building high.
 But is this the only, or the best way to create density?

 	.. figure:: /images/1080970.JPG
 		:alt: photo by Michael Cumming